iSEE Congress

 Organizers

-This year’s organizing committee includes Gal Hochman, Professor of Environmental and Resource Economics; Jeremy Guest, Levenick Professor of Civil & Environmental Engineering; Kevin O’Brien, Director of the Illinois Sustainable Technology Center and Founding Director of the Prairie Research Institute Net-Zero Center of Excellence; Yong-Su Jin, Professor of Food Microbiology; Andrew Leakey, Professor of Plant Biology; Roland Cusick, Associate Professor of Civil & Environmental Engineering; Vijay Singh, Distinguished Professor of Bioprocessing and Director of the Integrated Bioprocessing Research Laboratory; and Becca Taylor, Assistant Professor of Agricultural & Consumer Economics.
+This year’s organizing committee includes Luis Rodriguez, Associate Director for Education and Outreach at iSEE; Madhu Khanna, Alvin H. Baum Family Chair and Director of iSEE; Gal Hochman, Professor of Environmental and Resource Economics; Jeremy Guest, Levenick Professor and Director of the Levenick Center for a Climate-Smart Circular Bioeconomy; Kevin O’Brien, Director of the Illinois Sustainable Technology Center and Founding Director of the Prairie Research Institute Net-Zero Center of Excellence; Yong-Su Jin, Professor of Food Microbiology; Andrew Leakey, Professor of Plant Biology; Roland Cusick, Associate Professor of Civil & Environmental Engineering; Vijay Singh, Distinguished Professor of Bioprocessing and Director of the Integrated Bioprocessing Research Laboratory; and Becca Taylor, Assistant Professor of Agricultural & Consumer Economics.

 Agenda